What’s the difference between a DST and TIC?

 1031 Exchange Programs

 Finding an individual replacement property within 45 days can be difficult, timing is critical, and no one likes surprises that can delay the exchange and create costly taxable mistakes.
-A 1031 exchange program provides investors with a choice of replacement properties having professional property managers to meet their investment objectives without the hassle of being a landlord.
-Benefits include:
+A 1031 exchange program provides investors with a choice of replacement properties having professional property managers that work to attempt to meet investment objectives without the hassle of being a landlord.
+Potential benefits include:

 - Ability to defer capital gains tax